BrandonJChan/Brandon_Portfolio/README.md

   <img width="600" src="images/spotify%20logo.png">
 </p>

-Softwares used: Python, Jupyter Notebooks
+Softwares used: Python (scikit-learn, pandas, numpy), Jupyter Notebooks
 - Developed a Spotify song reccomendation model using my personal Spotify listening history and integrating it with Spotify's audio features API
 - The data used was every single song I listening to in a four-month period, the number of times I played each song, and each song's audio features (danceability, energy, loudness, etc.)
   - Predicted the number of plays for each song